-The aim of the program is to help older people live as independently as possible - with a focus on working with you, rather than doing for you.
+The aim of the program is to help older people live as independently as possible - with a focus on working with you to continue to perform daily tasks independently for as long as possible, rather than doing for you.

 It is about building on your strengths and abilities to help you remain living independently and safely at home.